peak8/rhubarb-pi/DOCKER-COMPOSE-SERVICE.md

 # Introduction

 The docker-compose-service will run as a system service on reboot.
-All app containers that run on the Blueberry Pi, will be lauched from this service.
+All app containers that run on the Rhubarb Pi, will be lauched from this service.

 ## Container Networks